letierney/jemison-playbook/docs/our-club/clubhouse.md

 ### Clubhouse Working Group
-*Laura/Carissa* - do we want to highlight what the remit of this group will be?
+*Carissa* - do we want to highlight what the remit of this group will be?
+What is the remit and message?